 If you suspect you developed neurotoxicity as a consequence of exposure to toxic agents in the military, there are several ways in which you can gather pertinent evidence of your diagnosis.
 These are the steps you should follow if you believe you struggle with neurotoxicity:

-It is worthy of note that there are numerous other military bases where PFAS are present at the moment.
-Therefore, regardless of the military base you were stationed at, if you know AFFF had been used there and experience symptoms that point to neurotoxicity, we strongly encourage you to have your health assessed by multiple medical professionals.
+It is worthy of note that there are numerous other military bases where PFAS are present.
+Therefore, regardless of the military base you were stationed at, if you know, AFFF had been used there and experience symptoms that point to neurotoxicity, we strongly encourage you to have your health assessed by multiple medical professionals.

 With over 25 years of experience in pursuing compensation on behalf of victims of toxic exposure, our law firm specializes in this area of practice.
 It is ready to go to great lengths to help you recover the compensation you are entitled to from the liable companies if you were injured by toxic agents in the military.
 Although the legal process is quite complex and tedious, it will require minimal involvement on your part, as we are aware that victims of toxic exposure are often in great physical and emotional pain.

 It is important to know that you cannot recover financial compensation for neurotoxicity, as this diagnosis does not have a definitive causal relation with exposure to PFAS.
 However, if you have any other diagnosis that makes you eligible for filing a toxic exposure claim, we will gladly help you.
 We will only need evidence of your stay at the contaminated military base and proof of diagnosis from you.
 If you decide to work with our skilled legal team, you will receive the maximum compensation available for your diagnosis.